DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 ---

-## Assignment 1 -- Using Remote Servers
+## Assignment 1 -- Using the DSMLP Server

-Follow the instructions in [Lecture 02](/resources/lecture-notes/Lecture02_Servers.pdf) and the [documentation](/resources/computing/) to log onto a configurable campus server.
+Follow the instructions in [Lecture 02](/resources/lecture-notes/Lecture02_Servers.pdf) and the [documentation](/resources/computing/) to log onto a configurable campus server (DSMLP).

 Note, that in some cases, your username for logging-in may not be your usual username: